archlinux/pacman-contrib/README.md

 make install DESTDIR="$pkgdir"
 ```

-## Scripts available in this repository
+## Contributions

+- systemd services and timers for paccache and `pacman -Fy`.

+- Vim runtime files for PKGBUILD and SRCINFO files.

+### Scripts

+checkupdates
-- checkupdates - print a list of pending updates without touching the system
+:   Print a list of pending updates without touching the system sync databases
-  sync databases (for safety on rolling release distributions).
+    (for safety on rolling release distributions).

+paccache
-- paccache - a flexible package cache cleaning utility that allows greater
+:   Flexible package cache cleaning utility that allows greater control over
-  control over which packages are removed.
+    which packages are removed.

+pacdiff
-- pacdiff - a simple pacnew/pacsave updater for /etc/.
+:   pacnew/pacsave updater for /etc/.

+paclist
-- paclist - list all packages installed from a given repository.
-Useful for
+:   List all packages installed from a given repository.
+Useful for seeing which
-  seeing which packages you may have installed from the testing repositories,
+    packages you may have installed from the testing repositories, for instance.

-  for instance.
+paclog-pkglist

-- paclog-pkglist - list currently installed packages based pacman's log.
+:   List currently installed packages based pacman's log.

-- pacscripts - print out the {pre,post}\_{install,remove,upgrade}
+pacscripts
-  scripts of a given package.
+:   Print the {pre,post}\_{install,remove,upgrade} scripts of a given package.

+pacsearch
-- pacsearch - a colorized search combining both -Ss and -Qs output.
-Installed
+:   Colorized search combining both -Ss and -Qs output.
+Installed packages are
-  packages are easily identified with a `[installed]`, and
+    easily identified with a `[installed]`, and local-only packages are also
-  local-only packages are also listed.
+    listed.

+pacsort
-- pacsort - concatenate the given files, sort them, and write them to standard
+:   Concatenate the given files, sort them, and write them to standard output.

-  output.
+pactree

-- pactree - a package dependency tree viewer.
+:   Package dependency tree viewer.

+rankmirrors
-- rankmirrors - rank pacman mirrors by their connection and opening speed.
+:   Rank pacman mirrors by their connection and opening speed.

+updpkgsums
-- updpkgsums - perform an in-place update of the checksums in a PKGBUILD.
+:   Perform an in-place update of the checksums in a PKGBUILD.